Stacked-Org/stacked-docs/docs/tooling/stacked-cli.md

 2. If you have tests setup as presented in the [unit testing videos](https://youtu.be/5BFlo9k3KNU) your helper file should be `test/helpers/test_helpers.dart`
 3. You tell Stacked where to make the modifications

 The way we know where to add modifications into your code is by reading what we call a **template identifier**.
 This tells our tools, "At this position you can make a modification".
-For now, we only have two scaffolding commands:
+For now, we only have four scaffolding commands:

 ### Create View